fabric8io/kubernetes-client/README.md

 | Kubernetes-client 4.0.0   | -                | ✓                | ✓                 | ✓                 |

 ## Major Changes in Kubernetes Client 4.0.0
-All the resource objects usse here will be according to OpenShift 3.9.0  and Kubernetes 1.9.0.
-All the resource objects will jave all the fields according to OpenShift 3.9.0 and Kubernetes 1.9.0
+All the resource objects used here will be according to OpenShift 3.9.0  and Kubernetes 1.9.0.
+All the resource objects will give all the fields according to OpenShift 3.9.0 and Kubernetes 1.9.0

 * SecurityContextConstraints has been moved to OpenShift client from Kubernetes Client
 * Job dsl is in both `batch` and `extensions`(Extensions is deprecated)
-* DaemonSet dsl is in both `apps` and `extension`(Extensions is deprecated)
+* DaemonSet dsl is in both `apps` and `extensions`(Extensions is deprecated)
-* Deployment dsl is in both `apps` and `extension`(Extensions is deprecated)
+* Deployment dsl is in both `apps` and `extensions`(Extensions is deprecated)
-* ReplicaSet dsl is in both `apps` and `extension`(Extensions is deprecated)
+* ReplicaSet dsl is in both `apps` and `extensions`(Extensions is deprecated)
-* NetworkPolicy dsl is in both `network` and `extension`(Extensions is deprecated)
+* NetworkPolicy dsl is in both `network` and `extensiosn`(Extensions is deprecated)
 * Storage Class moved from `client base DSL` to `storage` DSL
 * PodSecurityPolicies moved from `client base DSL` and `extensions` to only `extensions`
 * ThirdPartyResource has been removed.